kjendrzyca/kjendrzyca.github.io/_posts/2017-02-27-dances-with-yaks.md

 - being pragmatic
 - having goals and priorities

-**Some yaks don't need to be shaved to be happy.** Just look at the one below:
+**Some yaks don't need to be shaved to be happy.** Just look at them:

 ![happy yak](/img/happy-yak.jpg)
 *Image by [Elias Carlsson](https://unsplash.com/@eliascarlsson)*